nextflow-io/nextflow/docs/cloud/aws.rst

 Advanced configuration
 ======================

-Read :ref:`AWS Batch configuration<config-aws-batch>` section to learn more about advanced Batch configuration options.
+Read the :ref:`AWS Batch configuration<config-aws-batch>` section to learn more about advanced configuration options for AWS Batch and S3.